ranja-sarkar/Hyperparameters/README.md

 Buy at Amazon: https://a.co/d/iRN1WK5

-More about **Hyperparameter tuning in ML using Bayesian Optimization**: https://cloud.google.com/blog/products/ai-machine-learning/hyperparameter-tuning-cloud-machine-learning-engine-using-bayesian-optimization

 **Note**: The 'sonar' dataset is used for classification task.
 The 'auto-insurance' dataset is used for regression task.
 Look up the **codes** directory.

 ------